 Getting Around in Budapest

-For this reason, we ended up doing all of our exploring on foot.
-It’s our favourite way to explore any new city as you generally discover far more than you do using public transport.
+We ended up doing all of our exploring in Budapest on foot.
+It’s our favourite way to explore any new city as you generally discover far more.

-If you plan to use public transport regularly, you may wish to consider purchasing a Budapest Card.
-The card not only includes unlimited access to the cities public transport network, but you’ll also get discounted or free entry at many of the cities top attractions.
+We recommend purchasing a Budapest Card, which will be cost effective for 4 days in Budapest.
+It includes unlimited access to the cities public transport network, as well as discounted or free entry at many of the cities top attractions.

 Best Time to Visit Budapest